AljoschaMeyer/pavo-bootstrap/reference.md

 (assert-eq ((sf-lambda (:mut foo) (sf-do (sf-set! foo 42) foo)) 0 1 2) 42)
 ```

-In the `(sf-lambda [<args>] body)` version, `[<args>]` is an array containing zero or more identifiers, each optionally preceded by the `:mut` keyword.
-When applying the function to some arguments, if the number of arguments does not match the number of identifiers in the function definition, `{ :tag :err-num-args, :expected <defined>, :got <supplied>}` is thrown, where `<defined>` is the number of identifiers in the `[<args>]` definition, and `<supplied>` is the number of arguments to which the function was applied.
+In the `(sf-lambda [<args>] body)` version, when applying the function to some arguments, if the number of arguments does not match the number of identifiers in the function definition, `{ :tag :err-num-args, :expected <defined>, :got <supplied>}` is thrown, where `<defined>` is the number of identifiers in the `[<args>]` definition, and `<supplied>` is the number of arguments to which the function was applied.
 If the number of arguments matches, then each argument identifier is bound to the corresponding supplied value before evaluating the `body`.
 For identifiers that are prefixed with the `:mut` keyword, the binding is mutable.
+In case of duplicate identifiers, the rightmost one wins.

 ```pavo
 (assert-eq (typeof (sf-lambda [] nil)) :function)